smartdataHQ/cxs/docs/migration-template.md

 - **Sane defaults:** All other settings use reasonable defaults

 ### 3. **Avoid Complex Admin Tools**
-Use simple, standard container images instead of operators for development.
+Use simple, standard container images instead of operators for development when feasible.
-- Better ARM64 compatibility, simpler maintenance
+ - Improves ARM64 compatibility and reduces maintenance
-- Examples: `postgres:16-alpine`, `clickhouse/clickhouse-server`, `neo4j:5`

 ### 4. **Use Latest Stable Versions**
 All development instances should use the latest stable version of the technology being provisioned.